sonata-project/ecommerce/docs/reference/bundles/order.rst

 The SonataOrderBundle basically manages the Order-related entities & managers, offers AdminBundle integration and provides a basic controller and basic views to display the orders.

-Moreover, the RecentOrders admin dashboard block is present in this bundle as well.
+Moreover, the RecentOrders admin & front dashboard block is present in this bundle as well.

 Configuration
 =============